algeria: through scars and smiles

 Diverting from my original plan of a modest loop around Malabar I end up spending my whole trip just in Cochin with a side train trip to Thrissur.
 For almost a week I allow myself to linger languidly in Fort Kochi and Mattancherry, taking in Kerala’s top sights and it’s five hundred years maritime history of enticing Europeans to Asia, starting with Vasco da Gama who landed on a beach north of here in Calicut on 20 May 1498.

-To get beneath the harbour-city’s Malayali sheen and savour her true spirit, I must learn quickly to slow down my steps, my food and my thoughts.
+To get beneath the harbour-city’s Malayali sheen and savour her true spirit, I learn quickly to slow down my steps, my food and my thoughts.

 Discussion with a school friend over the gate.